 Fifty-seven percent of candidates prefer automated scheduling over email back-and-forth, per Cronofy (2024).
 Self-service scheduling links, calendar integration, and automated reminders reduce no-shows and keep candidates moving through the interview stage without manual coordinator overhead.

-The ROI calculation here is straightforward.
-If a recruiter handles 14 open requisitions (the current industry average) and each requires coordinating 3-4 interviews, that's 40-50 scheduling interactions per week.
+Doing the ROI math here is straightforward.
+If a recruiter handles 14 open requisitions (the current industry average) and each requires coordinating 3-4 interviews, that’s 40-50 scheduling interactions per week.
 Automating even half of those frees up hours that can go toward sourcing, candidate relationships, or actually conducting interviews - all higher-value activities than playing calendar Tetris.

 Stage 6-7: Compress Offer-to-Start